canonical/ubuntu-cloud-docs/aws/index.rst

 How-to guides
 -------------

-Linked below are step-by-step guides for some key operations: finding the right Ubuntu images, deploying an EKS cluster, deploying Charmed Kubernetes on Ubuntu Pro and upgrading from Ubuntu 20.04 to 22.04.
+Linked below are step-by-step guides for some key operations: finding the right Ubuntu images, deploying an EKS cluster, deploying Charmed Kubernetes on Ubuntu Pro, using UEFI Secure Boot and upgrading from Ubuntu 20.04 to 22.04.

 * :doc:`./aws-how-to/find-ubuntu-images`
 * :doc:`./aws-how-to/deploy-ubuntu-pro-cluster`
 * :doc:`./aws-how-to/deploy-charmed-kubernetes-on-ubuntu-pro`
+* :doc:`./aws-how-to/secureboot-and-vtpm`
 * :doc:`./aws-how-to/upgrade-from-focal-to-jammy`
-* :doc:`./aws-how-to/secureboot-and-vtpm`

 ---------